 Dedicated vs Shared Domains

 There is a subtle but significant difference between dedicated and shared sending domains.
 As a rule of thumb, most email sending platforms start new accounts out on a domain shared by a number of other accounts/senders.
-Let’s call it a team.
-Using a baseball metaphor, if one player (account) is not practicing proper sending techniques it brings down the whole team’s batting average.
-By the same stroke, the players (accounts) that are doing extremely well bring up that average.
+This means all accounts on the shared domain impact the reputation of the whole shared domain's deliverability.

-On the flip side, a dedicated server is unique to a single account and therefore has a single reputation.
-Let’s use a different metaphor here and compare this to a solo runner.
-Their times are their own, the lows and highs are dictated by their actions.
+On the flip side, a dedicated server is unique to a single account and therefore has a single reputation, only impacted by an account's own actions.
 A dedicated sending domain affords full control over your email ecosystem, from using your own brand’s domain name to sender reputation.
 That means you can build your reputation without worrying about the potential negative impact from shared senders.

 Best Practices for “Warming Up” Domains